quant-mktg/bayes_mktg/README.md

 This is not yet a package, but may evolve into one at some point.
 It is a holding tank for commonly used code.
 It is the answer to the question: "Where can I get an optimized hierarchical mutlinomial logit estimation routine in Stan?"

-Or in other words it is bayesm 2.0
+In other words it is bayesm 2.0.

 Q: Can I submit something?
 A: Yes, please do it!